moesabi/myrepo_comp383/README.md

 ```

-# Step 4: Map the Reads to the Reference Genome
+# Map the Reads to the Reference Genome
 We will use bowtie2 to map the reads to the reference genome and filter out the unmapped reads.
 ```python
 import os